beertino/question_bank/README.md

 Go to `scripts` folder and run `uploader.py`.

+The database will be called `subject_name` and the questions will be inserted into the `questions` collection.

 ## Retrieving Questions with MongoDB Data API

 Go to `scripts` folder and run `downloader.py`.